parallax/reinvent-2018/aws-sa-exam.md

   - Fault tolerance is recovering automatically
   - High availability is can we get to the instance if one fails
 - Expect that everything will fail at some point and design accordingly

+## Domain 2 - Designing Performant Architectures

+2.1 Choose Performance Storage and DBs

+[ ] Know the 4 types of EBS
+[ ] Know the IOPS

+## S3 buckets

+[ ] Know the storage classes
+[ ] Know the pricing models

+Know about VPC endpoints, can connect directly to an S3 buckets

+S3 objects are immutable
+Unlimited objects

+## Databases

+[ ] Know at least RDS, DynamoDB, Redshift at a high level

+## RDS

+- Read replicas live inside an AZ.
+- Standby can live in another AZ

+### DynamoDB

+Provisioned throughput

+- Fixed allocation, not the new dynamic scaling -- that won't be in the exam

+Read capacity units 4KB
+- One for strongly consistent read per second
+- Two eventually consistent reads per second
+Write capacity units 1KB
+- One write per second

+Need to be able to calculate this on the exam.